liuhao-97/nnstreamer_dockerfile/README.md

-This repo is to use nnstreamer and nnstreamer-pytorch in docker on Jetson AGX Orin.
+This repo is to use nnstreamer and nnstreamer-pytorch in docker on Jetson AGX Orin and Jetson Orin nano.

 Ref.
 1. https://github.com/nnstreamer/nnstreamer